-Assessments are designed to evaluate the progress of students towards mastery of learning goals and objectives.
+Assessments are designed to evaluate students' progress toward mastery of learning goals and objectives.
 Assessments may vary in length and scope and include not only written assessments but performance-based measures and compositions.

 Written Tests

 Types of examinations include Curriculum-Based Assessments (CBAs), designed to measure progress towards curriculum mastery, and benchmark assessments designed to provide practice in the state examination format.
 Yellowstone College Prep students will take no less than two cumulative curriculum assessments per subject per year.